1. Submit documents

 - Your letter of invitation

-Your dependents should contact their local U.S. Embassy/Consular Office and follow the procedures for J-2 visa application.
+Your dependents should contact their local U.S. Embassy/Consular Office and follow the procedures for the J-2 visa application.

-Check in with WSU upon Arrival
+Check in with ISSS upon arrival

 While they are in the United States, your dependents will need to abide by certain rules regarding employment and academic study.

-If you are a J-1 student, your dependents are allowed to pursue part-time or full-time studies.
+Your J-2 dependents are allowed to pursue part-time or full-time studies.

-J-2 dependents may work part-time or full-time in the United States with a valid Employment Authorization Document (EAD) from USCIS.
+J-2 dependents may work part-time or full-time in the United States only with a valid Employment Authorization Document (EAD) from USCIS.
 However, a J-2 dependent’s employment cannot be used to support the J-1 student.

 Lawful J-2 dependents may apply for an EAD by filing Form I-765, Application for Employment Authorization with UCSIS.
 An EAD can be issued for up to 1 year at a time or for the validity of DS-2019, whichever is shorter.
-It is possible to extend an EAD.
+It is possible to apply to extend an EAD.